beccar97/Dev-Ops-Project/README.md

 from the project root directory.
 You will need to fill in values for several environment variables, as described below.

 - FLASK_SECRET_KEY: Any GUID, used by Flask to sign session cookies
-- For local development not using HTTPS add to the .env file `OAUTHLIB_INSECURE_TRANSPORT=1`
+- For environments not using HTTPS add to the .env file `OAUTHLIB_INSECURE_TRANSPORT=1`

 ### GitHub Auth setup